atom-haskell/atom-haskell-docs/content/extra-packages/ide-haskell-hlint.md

 ## Installing HLint

-Installation follows the standard pattern of any Haskell library or program: run `cabal update` to update your local Hackage database, then `cabal v2-install hlint` to install HLint.
+Installation follows the standard pattern of any Haskell library or program: run `cabal v2-update` to update your local Hackage database, then `cabal v2-install hlint` to install HLint.

 You can of course also install HLint using your favorite package manager (brew, nix, etc).
 This does _not_ have the same strict requirements as ghc-mod.